Skate & Accessory Swap

 Kids' Clothing Swap

-Starting September 3rd, until November 21st, bring bagged, clean items your child no longer wears to the Manor Park Community Centre.
-When items are dropped off, you will receive a voucher to participate in the Kids' Clothing Swap.
-The voucher will allow you entrance to the swap on November 23rd from 11:00am – 1:00pm, and allow you to select from a number of items contributed to the swap.
+From September 3 - November 21, bring bagged, clean items your child no longer wears to the Manor Park Community Centre.
+At drop-off you will receive a voucher to participate in the Kids' Clothing Swap.
+The voucher will allow you entrance to the swap on November 23 from 11:00am – 1:00pm, and allow you to select from a number of items contributed to the swap.

 To obtain your entrance voucher, drop your clean, bagged items off at the Manor Park Community Centre, Monday to Friday, 9:00am to 4:00pm or call 613-741-4753 to make special arrangements.